smatechnologies/opcon-docs/docs/Files/UI/Solution-Manager/Library/MasterJobs/Viewing-And-Updating-Master-Jobs/Accessing-Master-Jobs.md

 - **Machine / Machine Group Privilege**: User must be at least in a role that has access to the assigned job machine or machines in the machine group.
-- **Departmental Function Privilege**: User must be at least in a role that has All Function Privileges, or Modify Jobs In MasterSchedules or All Job Master Functions privileges and departmentn privilege.
+- **Departmental Function Privilege**: User must be at least in a role that has All Function Privileges, or Modify Jobs In MasterSchedules or All Job Master Functions privileges and department privilege.
 - **Department Privilege**: User must be at least in a role that has access to the assigned job department or All Departments.